The-Kirby-Institute/Cascade_calculations/README.md

 ### Project organization ###

 The code and materials for the HIV, Chlamydia, and HCV cascade are stored in three separate folders and treated as separate projects.
 They are described separately via README files contained in the corresponding folders.
 The folders and files contained in the main directory contain material that is relevant to all cascade calculations.
-Some of these materials are stored locally and are not available from the online repository.
+Some of these materials are stored locally (for use by collaborators) and are not available from the online repository.

 _Main directory sub-directories_